dotnet/docs-maui/docs/essentials/sensors.md

 The compass sensor monitor the device's magnetic north heading.

-To start monitoring the compass sensor, call the `Compass.Start` method. .NET MAUI sends air pressure readings to your app by raising the `Compass.ReadingChanged` event.
+To start monitoring the compass sensor, call the `Compass.Start` method. .NET MAUI raises the `Compass.ReadingChanged` event when the compass heading changes.
 Use the `Compass.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the compass with the `Compass.IsMonitoring` property, which will be `true` if the compass is currently being monitored.

 The following code example demonstrates monitoring the compass for changes: